Juaan-Dvid/Gaming-power-up/README.md

+This is an exclusive Gaming Power Up NFT.
+To interact with this DApp, visit https://gaming-power-up.vercel.app/ To see the erc721 contract, visit https://github.com/Juaan-Dvid/ERC721-Contract

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.